What makes MiR’s robots so safe?

 Designed to meet safety standards

 The MiR robots meet EN 1525 and the American counterpart, ANSI/ITSDF standard B56.5-2012, are designed for future standards such as ISO/FDIS 3691-4, ISO/FDIS 10218, RIA 15:08, and UL 3100 as well, and have all relevant safety functions implemented to ensure that the robots react safely even if the primary safety features should fail.
-The safety functions of the MiR robots are documented with a Sistema report, which can be shared by MiR by request.
+The safety functions of the MiR robots are documented with a Sistema report, which can be shared by MiR via our distributors.

 The four functions; e-stop, field switching, personnel detection and overspeed detection are mandatory for AMRs and these are incorporated into all MiR robots.
 These functions ensure that the robots stop in case of an error, as an emergency stop removes the power to the power drive if this failure occurs.